jparker/nav_highlighter/README.md

 The first nav item will be highlighted when viewing an action in the BookgsController, and the second item will be highlighted when viewing an action in the AuthorsController.
-When viewing an action in a controller which does not call #nav_highlight, the third item will be highlighted by default as it is unnamed.
+When viewing an action in a controller which does not call `#nav_highlight`, the third item will be highlighted by default as it is unnamed.

 ## Custom Configuration